Workplace wellbeing

 WorkWell

 Toi Te Ora Public Health Service developed and piloted a best-practice workplace wellness framework called WorkWell which encompasses all of these criteria.
-This has proven to be successful and many DHBs around Aotearoa have been trained to deliver WorkWell in their region.
+This has proven to be successful and many WorkWell advisors around Aotearoa have been trained to deliver WorkWell in their region.

-The SDHB now has WorkWell advisors available to work with organisations in the Otago and Southland regions to help them implement this framework and reap the benefits.
+The National Public Health Service now has WorkWell advisors available to work with organisations in the Otago and Southland regions to help them implement this framework and reap the benefits.
 If you are an employer and are interested, or for more information, it is recommended to register your interest on the website by clicking here.
-Registering means a WorkWell advisor in your area will be in touch to talk more about the programme and whether it is a good fit for your workplace.
+Registering means a WorkWell advisor in your area will be in touch to talk more about the programme.
 The benefits of WorkWell as a workplace wellbeing programme compared to other programmes are available on the website, or by clicking here.

 Other resources

-To contact someone at Public Health South to talk more about workplace wellbeing, please click here for a list of contacts.
+To contact the team at the National Public Health Service to talk more about workplace wellbeing, please click here for a list of contacts.